akoskm/akoskm.com/cl5gc00uu03q1abnvelf0h5tl.md

-## How to use expression-session with your custom SessionData object and TypeScript
+## How to use express-session with your custom SessionData object and TypeScript

 This blog post is for those who are running into a problem where they want to use custom data on express-session's `session` object.
 In my case it was a `user` object: